-Staying socially active helps to keep people connected to others and maintain brain activity, so it is important for people with young onset dementia to avoid becoming isolated.
+Staying socially active helps to keep people connected to others and maintain brain activity, so it's important for people with young onset dementia to avoid becoming isolated.
 Relationships are also vital sources of support and can help them get the most out of life.

 Connecting with other people with young onset dementia can be very helpful.
-The Dementia UK website has a database where you can search for young onset dementia support groups: please see Sources of support on p13.
+The Dementia UK website has a database where you can search for young onset dementia support groups: visit dementiauk. org/find-support.

-Taking part in groups and activities that are not specifically for people with dementia - such as singing, walking, cycling, craft and gardening groups - can also provide a valuable source of connection and interest and give the person a sense of identity beyond their diagnosis.
+Taking part in local non-dementia community groups and activities such as singing, walking, cycling, craft and gardening groups can also provide a valuable source of connection and interest.